lxa478/DesignContractGuide/README.md

  * are the examples effective?
  * is the flow of information appropriate?

 Please submit suggestions/critiques as issues or as pull requests against this repository.
+You can also email me contact@jacobcmyers.com.

 ##License
 This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.
 For more details, see: